-With the unfolding of the COVID-19 pandemic over the last several weeks, many of us are recognizing the harsh reality that we're all vulnerable.
+With the COVID-19 pandemic showing no signs of slowing, many of us are recognizing the harsh reality that we're all vulnerable.
 There are so many factors outside of our control, we can't possibly know what the future holds for us.
 Our faith can help us cope with that reality, but it doesn’t change it.
-As we've all said before (and will say again), these are extraordinary times -- unimaginable just a few months ago.
+As we've all said before (and will say again), these are extraordinary times -- unimaginable just months ago.

 If you need to create or update your estate plan, here's what you can expect when working with us: